Lars Frederiksen: Career

 Frederiksen appears in several episodes of Tim Armstrong's Tim Timebomb's Rock n Roll Theater as Dante.
-Lars can also be seen in the documentary film, The Other F Word.
-Lars is a longtime fan of professional wrestling.
-He is friends with professional wrestler CM Punk, and featured in the WWE produced documentary CM Punk: Best in the World.
+Lars can also be seen in the documentary film The Other F Word.

 During an appearance on the Wrestling Perspective Podcast, Lars suggested to Ruby Riott she should use the ring name Ruby Soho and assured her that he could also have the song cleared legally for her to use as her entrance theme.
 The name change was confirmed via a post on Prange's Instagram account.